miguelSanchez1/miguelSanchez1.github.io/index.md

 LAB 2, part 1
 * This lab was fun because it was a lab that I could fully understand as it was really easy looking back at it.
 Me and my partner had to declare a string variable and then name it.
 After that, we had to print out a statement.
+This lab was able to help me master the basics and make me more confident in writing code.

 LAB 4, part 1
 * This lab was fun since my partner was able to teach me a couple of small things